-The desire to master the wisdom of traditional healing systems has led to a resurgence of interest in herbal medicine, especially in Europe and North America, where herbal products been incorporated into so-called "alternative". have "supplemented", "holistic" "comprehensive" or medical systems.
+The desire to master the wisdom of traditional healing systems has led to a resurgence of interest in herbal medicine, especially in Europe and North America, where herbal products been incorporated "alternative", into so-called or "comprehensive" products "supplemented", "holistic" 'medical systems .
 In the second half of the 20th century, the growing interest in self-sufficiency led to the popularity of traditional treatment methods (including the use of herbal medicines); this was especially true in the United States.
 Consumer Reports have a positive attitude towards these products, largely because they believe that their source is "natural" rather than "synthetic"; they believe such products are safer than drugs and they will be used for healthy living Part of the way and can help avoid unnecessary exposure to traditional "Western medicine."

 Although hundreds of years of use in a traditional environment can be used as evidence that certain herbal ingredients are effective or safe, there are several issues that need to be addressed when incorporating these ingredients into modern practice.
-One problem is that components that were once used for symptomatic treatment in traditional medicine are now used as part of health promotion or disease prevention strategies in developed countries; therefore, acute treatment has been replaced by chronic exposure.
+One problem is that components that were once used for symptomatic treatment in traditional medicine

 This means that "millennial evidence of product safety" statements about how products are currently used may be invalid.
 This does not specifically mean that an ingredient is being used in the product.
 This does not specifically mean that an ingredient is unsafe; however, it means that safety cannot be taken for granted in a modern environment.
 The second problem is that efficacy and effectiveness are rarely proven by modern scientific research.
 Evidence-based methods on this topic have only recently been implemented, and the results show that for most herbal products, there are still major knowledge gaps that need to be filled before you can convince yourself of their effectiveness.

 One of the most difficult problems in translating traditional herbal practices into traditional "Western" medicine is customizing recipes that contain multiple herbs and other ingredients.
 When the goal is to provide customized formulations, there is little incentive to standardize products for the mass market.

-It will be concluded that for small farmers or traditionally trained herbalists, standardization means understanding the growth conditions, harvest time, extraction type or other material processing in order to be able to provide people with reliable active ingredients.
+For small farmers or traditionally trained herbalists, standardization means understanding the growth conditions, harvest time, extraction type or other material processing in order to be able to provide people with reliable active ingredients.
 For a large number of manufacturers or distributors selling in supermarkets or health food stores, standardization refers to the use of so-called good manufacturing practices for industrial production under specified conditions, similar to the manufacturing practices used in the production of pharmaceuticals.